nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 A space for collecting thoughts and technical walk-thrus and takeaways during my coding journey through CY 2024.

+## Week 3

+Watched a MSFT Reactor presentation today on continous integration (CI) with LLMs and AI Models.
+There were two guests with the host, and one of them mentioned Vector Databases and briefly described it.
+So, what is a vector database?

+- What is vector encoding?
+- What vector database tools are out there?

+I'll take a peek at this in the near future and post an update.

 ## Week 1

 ### MAUI Color and Theming